-Let’s face it, honing your leadership skills is not a one-off event; it’s a process of learning new skills that are required in the role and practising them day in and day out.
+Let’s face it, honing your leadership skills is not a one-of event; it’s a process of learning new skills that are required in the role and practising them day in and day out.

 I found that looking across at how other leaders practised their craft was an excellent source of learning material; I saw what worked and didn’t work and was able to pick and choose to enhance my own repertoire of skills accordingly.

-Most of what I saw in others was quite pedantic.
-They typically followed the “leader book” prescribed by the experts in the field and by academics who wrote papers on the subject.
+Most of what I saw in other leaders was quite pedantic.
+They typically followed the leader book prescribed by the experts in the field and by academics who wrote papers on the subject.